South Jordan Divorce Lawyer

 Trial

-Matters that cannot be settled go before a judge in a costly and time-consuming process.
+Matters that don’t settle will go before a judge, which can be a costly and time-consuming process.
 At Carr | Woodall, we make every effort to settle your action favorably before going to trial.
 However, we will always advise clients of what we believe the outcome will be at trial so that they can make a decision and balance the pros and cons of going to trial.

 Modifications